akhiltiwari13/EOSCrudSmartContract/README.md

 ## Introduction
 This is an EOSIO contract to read, write and modify transaction related data for icecat.The primary purpose of this contract is:
 1. Writing transaction and transaction_line data in their coressponding multi_index_containers.
-2. Deleting the
+2. Deleting the transaction and transactionLine data.
-2. Getting the multi_index_container data.
+3. Getting the multi_index_container data.

 This readme guides you through two processes:-